 Resflix, a Phoney Film Festival, was born out of one resident's idea of how to encourage a safe drinking culture and to generate peer-to-peer conversation in a way that’s relatable.
 The competition encouraged UOW students in residence to create a short film, that addressed the theme “Dial it Back”, as in dial back your drinking.

-12 finalist films were screened to an audience of over 300 people at an event in August 2019 and were judged on the night by a panel of staff, students and industry experts.
+12 finalist films were screened to an audience of over 300 people at an event in 2019 and were judged on the night by a panel of staff, students and industry experts.
 The audience also had an opportunity to vote for their favourite in the People’s Choice award.

-- AHRC Recommendation 4: commission an independent, expert led review of existing university policies and response pathways in relation to sexual assault and sexual harassment.
+- AHRC Recommendation 4: Commission an independent, expert led review of existing university policies and response pathways in relation to sexual assault and sexual harassment.

-- AHRC Recommendation 7: conduct an audit of university counselling services.
+- AHRC Recommendation 7: Conduct an audit of university counselling services.

-- AHRC Recommendation 9: commission an independent, expert-led review of the factors which contribute to sexual assault and sexual harassment in (university accommodation) settings.
+- AHRC Recommendation 9: Commission an independent, expert-led review of the factors which contribute to sexual assault and sexual harassment in (university accommodation) settings.